Norrington Table

-The Norrington Table is an annual ranking of the colleges of the University of Oxford based on a score computed from the proportions of undergraduate students earning each of the various degree classifications based on that year's final examinations.
+The Norrington Table is a ranking of the colleges of the University of Oxford based on a score computed from the proportions of undergraduate students earning each of the various degree classifications based on that year's final examinations.
+Rankings were last published by the university in 2022 but undergraduates continue to be members of colleges and receive degree classifications meaning that rankings can still be calculated.

 Overview

-The rankings of each college in the Norrington Table are calculated by awarding 5 points for a student who receives a First Class degree, 3 points for a 2:1, 2 for a 2:2 and 1 for a Third; the total is then divided by the maximum possible score (i.e. the number of finalists in that college multiplied by 5), and the result for each college is expressed as a percentage, rounded to 2 decimal places.
-Although the differences between the highest places on the table are usually slight, the top colleges remain very competitive about their rankings in the Table.
-Their competitiveness has been heightened in recent years by increased media attention towards the rankings.
+The rankings of each college in the Norrington Table may be calculated by awarding 5 points for a student who receives a First Class degree, 3 points for a 2:1, 2 points for a 2:2 and 1 point for a Third Class degree; the total is then divided by the maximum possible score (i.e. the number of finalists in that college multiplied by 5), and the result for each college is expressed as a percentage, rounded to 1 or 2 decimal places.

-Previously the university had refused to endorse an official table, leading to inaccuracies (see Criticisms below), so the university finally published its own rankings using examination results from all final year undergraduates in 2005.
+Initially the University declined to endorse an official table, leading to inaccuracies (see Criticisms below), until Oxford finally published its own rankings using examination results from all final year undergraduates in 2005.

+In November 2024, the Conference of Colleges expressed disapproval of the system, stating that the Norrington Table did not "encapsulate the added value given by college teaching" and that "it [did not] relate to differences at the level of specific degree courses”, evidence of the system being unfit for purpose.
+Discussions as to a replacement system are ongoing.

+However, the Norrington Table can be constructed by anyone wishing to look at the continuity of results.
+If the data is not published by the University, the examination results by college can be obtained by submitting a freedom of information (FOI) request.
+Data for 2023 and 2024, for example, is available at the WhatDoTheyKnow website that records FOI requests.